wkler/ERC721-ERC-20-Token-Minter/README.md

 # ERC-721 + ERC-20 Token Minter Gui
 This project gives users an all in one NFT creation experience, and consists of two smart contracts.
-The first is a NFT Factory contract that depends on OpenZeppelins ERC-721 libraries.
-The second is a ERC-20 token contract that incentivizes users to mint their NFT's through the program.
-Users can apply basic style filters to their .PNG or .JPG, give a name and description, and then mint it onto an Ethereum network.
+The first is a NFT Factory contract that depends on OpenZeppelin's ERC-721 libraries.
+The second is an ERC-20 token contract that incentivizes users to mint their NFT's through the program.
+Users can apply basic style filters to their .PNG or .JPG, give a name and description, and then mint it onto any EVM compatible network.
 When a user mints an NFT, they are awarded 1 to 15 ERC-20 tokens determined randomly by a Chainlink VRF oracle.

 This project is still in its infancy, so no smart contracts exist on-chain, however, both contracts are provided in the repo and can be deployed to test the GUI's functionality.
 Steps are provided below.<br>